Isuzu D-Max: Engines

+Safety

 Third generation (RG; 2019)

 The third-generation D-Max debuted in Thailand on 11 October 2019.
 The new D-Max has grown slightly in size with the most notable increase being the 3125 mm wheelbase length.
-Isuzu claims the new D-Max delivers a reduced fuel consumption and improved safety.
+Isuzu claims the new D-Max delivers reduced fuel consumption and improved safety.

 The vehicle rides on the body-on frame Isuzu Dynamic Drive Platform, also called the Symmetric Mobility Platform later.
 The platform is claimed to be 23 percent stiffer.
 As for the improvements, the company has expanded the cross section of the ladder frame, optimised the locations of the crossmembers and increased impact absorption, making the frame lighter, stiffer and safer.
 To improve weight distribution, the engine has been moved slightly behind the front axle, resulting in a "semi-midship" layout.

 In June 2020, Mazda released the third-generation BT-50 which is heavily based on the third-generation D-Max.
 As the result, it is also manufactured at Isuzu Motor Thailand.
 It is a result of an alliance between Mazda and Isuzu which was signed on 11 July 2016, with Isuzu agreeing to supply pickup trucks to Mazda.
 The third-generation D-Max ceased to share platform with Chevrolet Colorado.

 Markets

+Australia

+The third-generation D-Max was launched in Australia on 1 September 2020, with four trim levels: SX, LS-M, LS-U and X-Terrain, powered by a 3.0-litre turbocharged diesel engine with the option between 4x2 (rear-wheel-drive) and 4x4 (four-wheel-drive).
+In Australia, it is available with Single Cab, Space Cab and Crew Cab bodystyles.

+The facelifted D-Max was launched in Australia on 25 April 2024, with five trim levels: SX, LS-M, X-Rider, LS-U, LS-U+ and X-Terrain, powered by either 1.9-litre or 3.0-litre turbocharged diesel engines.
+In September 2025, the 1.9-litre turbocharged diesel engine option was replaced with the 2.2-litre diesel turbocharged engine.

+A "Blade" trim was introduced in Australia in 2025, based on the LS-U+ trim with modifications by Walkinshaw Performance.
+It is positioned above the X-Terrain trim.